International Prospective Taught Students

 Commonwealth Shared Scholarships Scheme (DFID Award)

-The University has three Commonwealth Shared Scholarships to support scholars commencing their studies in 2019-20.
-Details about the eligible Masters courses, the application process for both the place and a Commonwealth Shared Scholarships for 2019 entry will be available week commencing 7 January 2019.
+The University has three Commonwealth Shared Scholarships to support scholars commencing their studies in 2020-21.
+Details about the eligible Masters courses, the application process for both the place and a Commonwealth Shared Scholarships for 2020 are below.

-The scholarship covers the student’s tuition fees, a maintenance grant and travel costs.
+The scholarship covers the student’s tuition fees, a maintenance grant and eligible travel costs.
 Additional allowances for spouses or other dependents are not usually available.
-Only students from developing.
-Commonwealth countries are eligible to apply.
+Only students from least developed low and middle income Commonwealth countries are eligible to apply.